Skip to main content

 For some patients, sleep tracking creates "orthosomnia," anxiety driven by chasing perfect sleep scores.
 We watch for this.
 If your tracker is making you panic instead of inform, we either pause it for a few weeks or zoom out to weekly trends instead of nightly numbers.

 Cortisol is your wake-up hormone.
 It should peak in the morning and bottom out at bedtime.
-A flipped cortisol curve, high at night and flat in the morning, is one of the most common patterns I see in chronic insomnia.
+A flipped cortisol curve, high at night and flat in the morning, is 1 of the most common patterns I see in chronic insomnia.
 We measure it with a 4-point salivary cortisol test when the picture is unclear.

 Perimenopause disrupts sleep through fluctuating estrogen and progesterone, hot flashes, and rising cortisol sensitivity.
 Many women lose 60 to 90 minutes of total sleep and most of their deep sleep.
 Hormone therapy, when appropriate, often restores sleep architecture more reliably than any sleep aid.